Tips to reduce stress while traveling

 Being home for the holidays is what makes it such a special time of the year.
 But getting to your destination can be stressful, especially with crowded airports, unpredictable weather, and flight delays.
-To make your vacation plans go as smoothly as possible, here are eight tips for stress-free travel this holiday season:
+To make your vacation plans go as smoothly as possible, here are ten tips for stress-free travel this holiday season:

 1. Book your flights early

 Set your travel plans as soon as possible to get the best deals — the earlier, the better.
 You should also pick non-stop flights whenever possible to avoid being stuck in an airport if you miss a connecting flight.
 Moreover, avoid traveling on the season’s busiest days, including the day before Thanksgiving and two days after Christmas.
 Fly on the actual holidays (if you can) to experience fewer crowds.

 2. Be prepared